MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-kspinpropertyhandler.md

 ## -returns

 The <b>KsPinPropertyHandler</b> function returns STATUS_SUCCESS or an error specific to the property being handled.
 The function fills in the IO_STATUS_BLOCK.Information field of the PIRP.IoStatus element within the IRP.
 It does not set the IO_STATUS_BLOCK.Status field nor complete the IRP.

 ## -remarks

-Do not use the <b>KsPinPropertyHandler</b> function to define a pin property set; a pin property set can be more easily defined using the DEFINE_KSPROPERY_PINSET macro.</p>
+Do not use the <b>KsPinPropertyHandler</b> function to define a pin property set; a pin property set can be more easily defined using the DEFINE_KSPROPERY_PINSET macro.